 MVNOs are carriers that don’t operate their own cellular networks.
 Instead, they lease bandwidth from other, larger companies.
-In this case, Reach uses Verizon’s network.
+In this case, Reach uses T-Mobile’s network.

-This is good news for Reach customers because Verizon has the best 4G LTE network coverage in the country.
+This is good news for Reach customers because T-Mobile has a solid 4G LTE network, and an even better 5G network across the country.

 It’s known for top-notch customer support

 We scrolled through dozens of customer support reviews for Reach Mobile, and we were impressed.